Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 # Data input
-Machine learning is drived by data.
-Data loading and preprocess need give attention to both efficiency and scalability.
+Machine learning is driven by data.
+Data loading and preprocessing require both efficiency and scalability.
 OneFlow supports two methods to load data:

-- One is very flexible, use numpy ndarray as input, which means the training or predicting task can take a set of numpy data as input.
+* One is very flexible: use numpy ndarray as input, which means the training or predicting task can take a set of numpy data as input;

-- Another way is the ` data pipeline` of OneFlow.
-Data pipeline only can take specific formats data.
+* Another way is `data pipeline` of OneFlow.
+Data pipeline can only take data in specific formats.
 For example, `ofrecord_reader` loading data in OFRecord format (similar as: TFRecord )

 #### Comparison

 The method of loading data by using numpy ndarray is easier, but it only suitable for small scale of data.
-When scale of data is too large.
-It may stuck on preparing numpy data.
-Thus, we recommend using the following methods at the beginning of the project when the data structure is unclear.
+When the amount of data is too large, the framework may stuck on preparing numpy data procedure.
+Therefore, it is recommended to use this method in the initial stage of the project when the data structure is unclear.

-The data pipeline method in OneFlow may looks more complicated.
-But it use multithreading and data pipeline technology made the following data loading, preprocessing and enhancing more efficient.Thus, we recommend using it for experienced projects.
+The data pipelining method in OneFlow looks a little complicated.
+But it use multithreading and data pipelining technology to enhance data loading and preprocessing which is more efficiency.
+Therefore, we recommend using it for mature projects.

 ## Use numpy as data input
-### For example
+### Example

-In Oneflow, during the process of training or predicting, can directly use numpy ndarray as data input:
+We can directly use numpy ndarray as data input during training or predicting with OneFlow:

 ```python
 # feed_numpy.py